ALi Corporation

-ALi Corporation (also known as Acer Laboratories Incorporated or Acer Labs Inc., and commonly known as ALi) is a major designer and manufacturer of embedded systems integrated circuits, and a former manufacturer of personal computer integrated circuits.
-It is based in Taiwan, and is a subsidiary of the Acer group.
+ALi Corporation (formerly Acer Laboratories Incorporated or Acer Labs Inc., and commonly known as ALi) is a major designer and manufacturer of embedded systems integrated circuits, and a former manufacturer of personal computer integrated circuits.
+It is based in Taiwan, and was a subsidiary of the Acer group.

-The company was founded in 1987, its president is Teddy Lu.
+The company was founded in 1987, and later spun off from Acer group in 1993.
+Its president is Teddy Lu.
 Part of ALi including the personal computer integrated circuits business was spun off as ULi Electronics Inc. in June 2003.
 ULi was acquired by Nvidia in 2006 for $52 million.